 Neither the Committee nor the College seeks to obtain any particular number or percentage of diverse candidates, but they do seek a diverse mix of students to ensure that the College has a sufficient range of background and experience in its student body to permit a deep, broad, and vigorous intellectual environment.
 As this description indicates, the admissions process is flexible, no particular factor in itself determines admission or non-admission, and the Committee has sufficient discretion to consider each applicant individually on the basis of the entire file.

 Master of Laws (LL.M.)

-Applicants to the LL.M. degree program in Space, Cyber & Telecommunications Law must have a J.D. degree from an ABA-accredited American law school or a degree in law from foreign university.
+Applicants to the LL.M. degree programs in U.S. Legal Studies and Space, Cyber & Telecommunications Law (SCTL) must have a J.D. degree from an ABA-accredited American law school or a degree in law from foreign university.

 Master of Legal Studies (M.L.S.)